fwsGonzo/barebones/README.md

 ## Future work

-- Build a proper cross-compiler locally and use it to build this project with
-    - Without a proper cross-compiler you can experience all sorts of strange issues when you start adding large C/C++ standard library support
 - Create simple page tables and directly enter long mode (64-bit)
     - If you create an issue about this I will drop in 64-bit long mode support.
 32-bit is not what all the modern desktops out there are using right now!
 - Add support for 64-bit sizes in the printf library